irmen/prog8/docs/source/programming.rst

 Subroutines are parts of the code that can be repeatedly invoked using a subroutine call from elsewhere.
 Their definition, using the ``sub`` statement, includes the specification of the required parameters and return value.
 Subroutines can be defined in a Block, but also nested inside another subroutine.
 Everything is scoped accordingly.
-With ``asmsub`` you can define a low-level subroutine that is implemented in inline assembly and takes any parameters in registers directly.
+With ``asmsub`` you can define a low-level subroutine that is implemented directly in assembly and takes parameters directly in registers.

 Trivial ``asmsub`` routines can be tagged as ``inline`` to tell the compiler to copy their code in-place to the locations where the subroutine is called, rather than inserting an actual call and return to the